CWRUbotix/rov25-ml-challenge/README.md

 ```

 Replace the `dataset/images/` and `dataset/labels/` directories with your own data to train for a different application.
 Edit the `train.py` file to use a different YOLO version.

-# Misc
-EfficientDet model can be found for download here: https://huggingface.co/ktm06/efficientdet-fishclassification-v1

 [^1]: Cui, M., Liu, X., Liu, H., Zhao, J., Li, D. and Wang, W. (2025), Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey.
 Rev Aquac, 17: e13001. [https://doi.org/10.1111/raq.13001](https://doi.org/10.1111/raq.13001)